No yeast cinnamon rolls are simply the best! They're a quick, sweet and tasty treat that you can't stop eating!

 Bake for 22-25 minutes.
 Remove from the oven and allow to cool.

-Make the icing while the rolls are cooling.
+Make the icing while the tray is cooling.
 In a saucepan, combine the butter, sugar, whipping cream, vanilla and corn syrup on medium heat and bring to a boil.

 Boil for 3-4 minutes, then remove from heat and add the cream cheese.
 Stir until melted, then add the powdered sugar.
 Mix until you have a smooth and creamy icing.